OpenLiberty/sample-langchain4j/rag-db/README.md

 - Navigate to http://localhost:9081/openapi/ui/ to see the OpenAPI user interface (UI) that provides API documentation and a client to test the API endpoints for mongoDB.
   - To try a particular api, authentication is required.
   - The admin (read/write full access) and user (read only access) security roles are created.
-  - For full admin access: username = bob , password = bobpwd
+  - For admin access, use `bob` and his password is `bobpwd`.
-  - For read only access: username = alice , password = alicepwd
+  - For read only access, use `alice` and her password is`alicepwd`.
-  - Example: Bob is a member of group admin and Alice is a member of group user.

 - Try the GET request at `/api/embedding`.
 Initially the database is empty.
 - Try the POST request at `/api/embedding/init`.
 This adds the knowledge base embeddings to MongoDB.
 - Try the GET request at `/api/embedding` again.
 The content from the `sample-langchain4j/rag/src/main/resources/knowledge_base` should be displayed.

 - Navigate to http://localhost:9081/ to use the chat application